What is quota sampling?

 Probability sampling techniques involve a significant amount of rules that the researcher needs to follow to form samples.
 But, since quota sampling is a non-probability sampling technique, there are no rules for formally creating samples.
 Usually, there are four steps to form a quota sample.
 Here are the steps:

-- Divide the sample population into subgroups: With stratified sampling, the researcher bifurcates the entire population into mutually exhaustive subgroups, i.e., the elements of each of the subgroups becomes a part of only one of those subgroups.
+- Divide the sample population into subgroups: With stratified random sampling, the researcher bifurcates the entire population into mutually exhaustive subgroups, i.e., the elements of each of the subgroups becomes a part of only one of those subgroups.
 Here, the researcher applies random selection.

 - Figure out the weightage of subgroups: The researcher evaluates the proportion in which the subgroups exist in the population.
 He/she maintains this proportion in the sample selected using this type of sampling method.
+Subgroup analysis is crucial for tailoring treatments to specific patient groups, optimizing healthcare outcomes.

 - For example, if 58% of the people who are interested in purchasing your Bluetooth headphones are between the age group of 25-35 years, your subgroups also should have the same percentages of people belonging to the respective age group.